stanford-mse-125-2025/mse-125-2025-website/assignments/homework2.md

 Create a poll of your choice that your classmates will answer.
 - The poll should be created using Google Forms.
 - The poll should extract some type of quantitative data that can be analyzed further using Python.
-- The poll should have THREE (3) questions, that are straightfowrard and easily interpretable by your classmates.
+- The poll should have THREE (3) questions, that are straightforward and easily interpretable by your classmates.

 Here is an example question:
 - Question: How many cups of coffee do you drink daily?